 - Abdominal infection

 - Inflammatory bowel disease

 - Stool, parasites, or growths inside your appendix

 How is appendicitis diagnosed?

 Your doctor will do a physical exam.
-He or she also will ask you about your symptoms and medical history.
+They also will ask you about your symptoms and medical history.
 Your doctor may order certain tests.
 These include blood, urine, and possibly a pregnancy test.
 Additional tests may include an X-ray, ultrasound, CT scan, or MRI.

 Can appendicitis be prevented or avoided?

-Appendicitis cannot be prevented.
+Appendicitis can’t be prevented.
 Research suggests there may be preventive benefits from maintaining a high-fiber diet.
 This would include fruits and vegetables.

-- Laparoscopic: A surgeon makes several small incisions in your abdomen.
-He or she will insert a scope to look inside.
+- Laparoscopic.
+During this procedure, a surgeon makes several small incisions in your abdomen.
+They will insert a scope to look inside.
 The surgeon will use small tools to remove the appendix through the small incisions.
 This type has a short recovery time.

-- Laparotomy: A surgeon removes your appendix through a single incision in the lower, right abdomen.
+- Laparotomy.
+During this procedure, a surgeon removes your appendix through a single incision in the lower, right abdomen.
 This requires more recovery time and is often required in more complicated cases of appendicitis.